CreatorWorkflowsNow/lab_aemc/lab_1_configure/120_App_Engine.md

 ---

-# App Engine Studio Guided Setup
+## App Engine Studio Guided Setup

 Navigate to **App Engine Studio \Configuration \Guided Setup** in your development instance to access the App Engine Studio Guided Setup.

 ![](../images/2023-03-03-16-37-59.png)

 {: .warning}
-Set your application scope is set to 'App Engine Studio'.
+Be sure your application scope to 'App Engine Studio'.
 If not, use the application picker to change the current session's scope

 ![](../images/2023-03-03-16-39-04.png)

-**Review and set up tooling in the development instance**
+## Review and set up tooling in the development instance

 Review and update App Engine Studio developer access to builder tools during development.

-**Review Flow Designer access settings from App Engine Studio in development**
+## Review Flow Designer access settings from App Engine Studio in development

 Review and update App Engine Studio developer access settings to Flow Designer Resources and update as necessary.